in Psychoanalytic Social Studies

 for professional development purposes

-an analytic point of view
+an analytic point of view - a deeper perspective on today's

 recommended period of study: approx.